rbw/aiosnow/docs/reference/schema/index.rst

 ======

-Schemas are used for describing API models using :ref:`fields <fields-root>` and the :class:`~snow.model.schema.BaseSchema.Meta` inner class for type-specific configuration, such as `table_name` in the :class:`~snow.model.schema.table.TableSchema` class.
+Schemas are used for describing API models using :ref:`fields <fields-root>` and the :class:`~snow.model.schema.BaseSchema.Meta` inner class for type-specific configuration, such as `table_name` in the :class:`~snow.models.table.TableSchema` class.

 Check out the :ref:`built-in schemas <schemas-root>` if you're looking to get started quickly.

 .. toctree::
+   :titlesonly:
-   :maxdepth: 1
+   :maxdepth: 2

-   fields
+   fields/index
    base
    partial